microsoft/PackageUploader/README.md

 ## Step 2: Add your app in Partner Center and give it the proper permissions.

-- Log in to Partner Center with a manager level account.
+- Go to [Partner Center](https://partner.microsoft.com/dashboard) and log in with a manager level account.
 - Click on the _cogs_ wheel on the top right of the page and navigate to _Account settings_.
 - On the left navigation pane click on _User management_ then _Azure AD applications_.
 - Click on _Create Azure AD application_ and search for your Azure created app in the search pane on the right, check the box for your app and click _Next_.